ugbodagadave/Travel-Agent/render_deployment.md

 **IMPORTANT:** Both the web and worker services need these variables to function correctly.

+### 2.3: Production Note on File Storage

+**Warning:** The default deployment of this application uses the server's local disk to temporarily store generated PDF files before sending them.
+Render's filesystem is **ephemeral**, meaning these files will be **permanently lost** whenever your service restarts or is redeployed.

+This setup is suitable for **testing only**.

+For a **production environment**, you must use a persistent cloud storage solution:
+1.  **Create a cloud storage bucket** (e.g., Amazon S3, Google Cloud Storage).
+2.  **Add your cloud storage credentials** (e.g., `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `S3_BUCKET_NAME`) to your service's environment variables in the Render dashboard.
+3. The application logic would need to be updated to upload files directly to this bucket instead of saving them locally.

 ---

 ## Phase 3: Testing and Go-Live